 This page lists resources and links about local authority elections in Christchurch and Canterbury.
 Local authority elections are held every three years throughout New Zealand by postal vote.
-The next elections take place from 20 September to 12 October 2019.
+The next elections take place in 2022.

 Change to election wards